 Access Living supports accessible, affordable, integrated housing for people with disabilities.
 We fight for:

-Accessible housing – Private housing that was first occupied before March 13, 1991, does not have to be accessible.
+Accessible housing – Private housing that was first occupied after March 13, 1991, must be accessible.
 As a result, there isn’t enough such housing in Chicago.
 Affordable housing, which are usually older structures, often are inaccessible.

 Affordable housing – People with disabilities tend to have lower incomes, which thus increases the overall societal need for affordable housing.
 People with disabilities also often have fixed incomes, the average of which does not cover the rent on a one-bedroom apartment anywhere in the United States.